What is Physical Abuse?

 The Scope of the Problem

-On average, nearly 20 people per minute are physically abused by an intimate partner in the United States, equating to more than 10 million women and men over the course of a year.
+On average, over 23 people per minute are physically abused by an intimate partner in the United States, equating to well over 10 million women and men over the course of a year.
 This staggering statistic reveals the alarming frequency of physical violence occurring within the supposed safety of intimate relationships.
 Physical abuse can range from slapping, shoving, and pushing to more severe forms of violence like beating, burning, and strangling.
 Despite the varying degrees of severity, all acts of physical abuse serve to exert control and power over the victim.

 The Impact of Physical Abuse